UoB-COMSM0166/2026-group-27/README.md

       <br>
 - Then the character has a unique ability <br>
       <br>
-- And the ability affects strategy and movement options <br>
+- And the ability affects gameplay strategy and movement  <br>
 </td>
   </tr>